wpquads/quick-adsense-reloaded/readme.txt

 * New: Tested up to Wordpress 4.7.1
 * New: Use up to 20 maximum AdSense ads on one page from a collection of 10 different ads
 * New: Allow the use of the same ad on several different ad positions at the same time
+* New: Complete rewrite of the main processing function for easier maintanance

 * Fix: Check if WP QUADS PRO is installed was very slow
 * Fix: AdSense option Hide on device X condition not working width shortcode [quads]